Workers' Front (Spain): Party programme

-In its party programme A Spain for the Workers, the Workers' Front defended national sovereignty, Hispanic identity (Hispanidad), free university education, the nationalization and socialization of the Spanish economy, energy sovereignty, nuclear energy, increasing the minimum wage, supporting the rural sector, promoting birth rates, creating more public housing, introducing rent control, and limiting immigration.
-The party also focused on class struggle and a planned economy, preservation of the "classical, Christian" culture of Spain, and support for Spanish republicanism.
+In its party programme A Spain for the Workers, the Workers' Front postulated national sovereignty, Hispanic identity (Hispanidad), free university education, nationalization of the Spanish economy, establishment of a socialist economic system, energy sovereignty, nuclear energy, increasing the minimum wage, supporting the rural sector, promoting birth rates, creating more public housing, introducing rent control, and limiting immigration.
+The party focuses on class struggle and a planned economy, preservation of the "classical, Christian" culture of Spain, and support for Spanish republicanism.
 It also called for Spanish withdrawal from the European Union (EU) and NATO, along with expropriation of large landowners and political amnesty for political prisoners; the party criticized liberal democracy as "a scam designed to favor the party system that defends the interests of big capital", and instead supported "promoting and protecting our culture, history, and traditions from those who only want to see it disappear so they can control us more effectively".
+The party also takes an openly anti-capitalist and anti-free trade stance, decrying both capitalist and free trade as a threat to the Spanish workers and the economic sovereignty of Spain.

 In its programme, the Workers' Front called for "the overthrow of the monarchy imposed by Franco" and its replacement by a "federal, popular republic on the path to socialism".
-It supported a dictatorship of the proletariat, calling for the suppression of "the repressive apparatus of the state: the judiciary, administration, police", installing a government that would be "democratic regime for the working class" but "dictatorial for the bourgeoisie and other exploiting classes".
+It called for a dictatorship of the proletariat which would destroy "the repressive apparatus of the state: the judiciary, administration, police", and be a "democratic regime for the working class" but "dictatorial for the bourgeoisie and other exploiting classes".
 The party's federal popular republic would pursue "the recovery of Spanish national sovereignty", reindustrializing the country, nationalizing the Spanish economy, "repealing the successive labor reforms that have strengthened free and cheap dismissal for companies", expelling all foreign military bases, closing the border with Morocco, and immediately expelling all immigrants who committed crimes.
 In its opposition to the European Union, the Workers' Front argued that "Spanish sovereignty is being held hostage by the EU", which the party said "dictates how much and what we produce, tying our hands and feet, denying us the future we deserve."
-Since its establisment, the party also expressed opposition to capitalism, NATO, surrogacy, feminism, deindustrialization, queer theory, the Trans Law (Ley Trans), affirmative action, Islamization, cosmopolitanism, and political correctness.
+Since its establishment, the party also expressed opposition to capitalism, NATO, surrogacy, feminism, deindustrialization, queer theory, the Trans Law (Ley Trans), affirmative action, Islamization, cosmopolitanism, and political correctness.